 According to AppAnnie’s recent ‘The State of Mobile 2019’ survey – Japan is one of the fastest growing mobile app markets in the world.
 The average consumer has more than 100 apps on their smartphones, and growth in consumer mobile spend has significantly outpaced GDP growth in between 2016 and 2018 – Japan is the top ranking country in this respect.

 As the mobile app market grows both globally and in Japan, so too does in-app ad spend.
 The same AppAnnie report predicts that in 2019 60% more apps will monetize through advertising.
 So what does this mean for programmatic advertising in Japan?

 In an effort to answer this question, PubMatic recently partnered with Digital InFact to survey media buyers in Japan.
-The findings shed some light on the perception of in-app advertising and the programmatic ecosystem in general.
+The findings shed some light on the perception of in-app advertising and the programmatic ecosystem in Japan’s mobile market.

 Key findings from the research include:

 - In-app spend accounts for an average of 28% of digital ad budgets in Japan.